 As Kittler notes, "The phonograph does not hear as do ears that have been trained immediately to filter voices, words, and sounds out of noise.
-Articulateness becomes a second-order exception in a spectrum of noise."41 The perceptual availability of this spectrum (of sound outside the coded domains of "music" or "speech"), Kittler implicitly argues, is a product of modern recording technologies, emphasizing precisely the extent to which sound recording, in bypassing traditional methods of "alphabetic storage" (e.g., the musical score, written notation), permitted new, nonlinearized and nonlinguistic models of sound and, by extension, musical temporality.
-Prior to this nineteenth-century innovation, Kittler insists, the representation of temporal experience depended on the "symbolic bottleneck" of the letter: "Texts and scores: Europe had no other means of storing time."42
+Articulateness becomes a second-order exception in a spectrum of noise."
+The perceptual availability of this spectrum (of sound outside the coded domains of "music" or "speech"), Kittler implicitly argues, is a product of modern recording technologies, emphasizing precisely the extent to which sound recording, in bypassing traditional methods of "alphabetic storage" (e.g., the musical score, written notation), permitted new, non-linearized and non-linguistic models of sound-and, by extension, of musical temporality.
+Prior to this nineteenth-century innovation, Kittler insists, the representation of temporal experience was dependent upon the "symbolic bottleneck" of the letter: "Texts and scores: Europe had no other means of storing time."

-Thus the very conjoining of written text and musical score in Cagean practice-and so important in postwar poetry as well-is paradoxically predicated on the dissolution of what had previously linked them: a shared dependence on the letter.
+Thus, the very conjoining of written text and musical score in Cagean practice-and so important in postwar poetry as well-is paradoxically predicated on the dissolution of what had previously linked them: a shared dependence on the letter.
 Musical notation, as used in the West, had relied on the (tempered) duodecimal harmonic system, itself a series of discrete notes, arranged in linear sequence by meter.
-It is against the enormous constraints of this system that radical twentieth-century musicians would turn to the disruptive acoustic potential of "noise," to the world of sound resting outside the parameters of "music"-from the "liberation of dissonance" in Schoenberg to a host of experiments with microtones, nonmusical instruments, and unconventional, nonmetric time structures by composers from Alois Hába to EdgarVarèse.
+It is against the enormous constraints of this system that radical twentieth-century musicians would turn to the disruptive acoustic potential of "noise," to the world of sound resting outside the parameters of "music"-from the "liberation of dissonance" in Schoenberg to a host of experiments with micro-